kubernetes-sigs/cluster-api-provider-aws/docs/creating-multinode-controlplane-clusters.md

 ```
 Additionally, view the new instances initializing in the AWS console.

-4. Once the machine objects have been reconciled and the instances in AWS have been created and initialized, `kubectl get no` should show the two new machines with master roles.
+4. Once the machine objects have been reconciled and the instances in AWS have been created and initialized, `kubectl get nodes` should show the two new machines with master roles.

 Just like that, you have now transformed your cluster from a single instance controlplane to one with a multi-node controlplane. 🎉